UK's Nationwide Building Society customers hit by online banking outage

-July 20 UK lender Nationwide Building Society's customers were unable to access online banking and a mobile banking app on Sunday after a scheduled overnight maintenance overran.
+UK lender Nationwide Building Society's (POB_p.L) customers were unable to access online banking and a mobile banking app on Sunday after a scheduled overnight maintenance overran.

 Nationwide spokeswoman Michelle Slade said that the online bank and mobile banking app were now back up and running.